 ‘Only from shame,’ put in Glendinning.
 ‘She’s no assassin but there’ve been consequent deaths – suicides.
 Remarkable talent for getting close to targets we can’t touch.’

-‘So, she’s of value to people up there who are of no particular concern to us and who’ll pay.
+‘So, she’s of value to people above who are of no particular concern to us and who’ll pay.
 And yet I’m getting heat to identify and bring her in.
 Seems she’s doing our work for us but of course, not at our behest, and she’s blown more than one of our projects.’

 Haas stroked his chin.
 ‘Can we trace her if she was in Lefebvre’s employ?’